 You can see the cross from far away.
 It looms as a landmark just like the lighthouse on the other bank.
 As you walk closer, you behold the majestic gates of the Nani Daman Fort, also known as St. Jerome Fort.

-The Fort of St. Jerome is one of the top tourist spots to visit when travelling to Daman, a tiny coastal town located on the western mainland of the Indian subcontinent, one half of the Union Territory of Daman & Diu.
+Exploring the Fort of St. Jerome is one of the top 5 things to do in Daman, a tiny coastal town located on the western mainland of the Indian subcontinent, one half of the Union Territory of Daman & Diu.

-Steeped in rich history, the Fort of St. Jerome is a spectacular example of Portuguese architecture and a must see on your Daman itinerary.
+Steeped in rich history, the St. Jerome Fort is a spectacular example of Portuguese architecture and a must see on your Daman itinerary.

 This historical fort located in Nani Daman is named after St. Jerome, one of the most eminent fathers of the Catholic Church.
 Commencing after the Mughal invasion in 1614 AD by the 12th Portuguese Viceroy of India, Dom Jeronimo de Azevado, the fort got completed in 1672 AD.